Canon 1300D versus Nikon D3400

 The Canon EOS 1300D (called Canon T6 in some regions) and the Nikon D3400 are two digital cameras that were announced, respectively, in March 2016 and August 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The Canon has a resolution of 17.9 megapixel, whereas the Nikon provides 24 MP.

-An illustration of the physical size and weight of the Canon 1300D and the Nikon D3400 is provided in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
+The physical size and weight of the Canon 1300D and the Nikon D3400 are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 1300D – represents 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Nikon D3400 is somewhat smaller (7 percent) than the Canon 1300D.
 Moreover, the D3400 is slightly lighter (8 percent) than the 1300D.
 In this context, it is worth noting that neither the 1300D nor the D3400 are weather-sealed.